Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime

-In Fig.~\ref{fig:sf_nth_006}, we present the $n$-th order structure function slopes for orders $n=1$ to $10$ along the out-of-plane ($z$), inflow ($y$), and outflow ($x$) directions.
+In Figs.~\ref{fig:sf_nth_004} and \ref{fig:sf_nth_006}, we present the $n$-th order structure function slopes for orders $n=1$ to $10$ along the out-of-plane ($z$), inflow ($y$), and outflow ($x$) directions, at $t=4.5\,L/c$ and $t=6.75\,L/c$, respectively.
 Consistent with Fig.~\ref{fig:sf_nth}, we find that the strongest intermittency occurs in the magnetic field along the outflow ($x$) direction, where it exceeds that of the velocity field.
 The inflow ($y$) direction exhibits weaker intermittency than the velocity field, while the guide-field ($z$) direction is comparable.